Saab 900: History

 The typical Saab windshield shape is visible.

-The 900 in 1979 was available in three versions of the B-engine: The GL had the single-carb 100 PS engine, the GLs had twin carburettors rated at 108 PS, the EMS and GLE had Bosch jetronic fuel injection rated 118 PS, and the 900 Turbo was rated at 145 PS.
+The 900 in 1978 as MY 79 (Saab's model years were generally introduced in August/September of the preceding year) was available in three versions of the B-engine in the European market: The GL had the single-carb 100 PS engine, the GLs had twin carburettors rated at 108 PS, the EMS and GLE had Bosch jetronic fuel injection rated 118 PS, and the 900 Turbo was rated at 145 PS.
 The Turbo had a different grille from the naturally aspirated models, which received a design with a hexagonal central element.
 The only bodywork originally available was the three or five-door hatchback, which was seen as more modern at the time.
 The EMS was only available with three doors while the automatic-equipped GLE was only offered with five.
-Saab's model years were generally introduced in August/September of the preceding year.

-In the most important foreign market, the USA, the model range was different, mainly due to the omission of carburettor engines due to the stricter emissions regulations in force.
+In the most important foreign market, the USA, the model (and engine) range was different, mainly due to the omission of carburettor engines due to the stricter emissions regulations in force.
 The Saab 900 was introduced only with two engines: the fuel injected version of 115 hp, producing 110 hp in Western and Rocky Mountain states, and the Turbo with 135 hp.
 Engine performance was lower than in other markets due to emissions regulations.
-The body shapes included three-door GLi, EMS and 900 Turbo variants, along with the 900 GLE and Turbo 5-doors.
+The body shapes included three-door GLi, EMS and 900 Turbo variants, along with the 900 GLE and Turbo five-doors.
 An optional automatic transmission was available on all models except the Turbos.

 For the 1980 model year, all versions in all markets received the sleeker turbo-style grille.
 The 900 also received larger taillights rather than the earlier units shared with the 99, as well as lower, adjustable head restraints.
 1980 was also the first year for a five-speed gearbox, originally only available in the EMS and the Turbo.
 By 1980 in the US, all naturally-aspirated models were now powered by the 110 hp, "Lambda" emission control engine which required unleaded fuel only.
 1980 was also the last model year for the Saab 99 in the US market.